Recycling is an eco-friendly thing to do - but it's also a business.

 Top Tips for "Recycling Right!"

 Do not place recyclable materials inside plastic bags for collection.
 Recyclables have to be loose to be sorted.
 Bags are difficult to open, and if opened, the pieces of plastic bag can get tangled up in the sorting machinery.
 (And, trash bags aren't even recyclable!)
-Chances are good that if a bag of materials looks like trash, it will be treated like trash at the sorting center.
-(Please note that shredded paper should be placed inside a paper bag, and plastic bags marked with a recycling symbol should be gathered together inside a single, closed recyclable bag.
-For everything else...keep it loose!)
+Bagged materials look like trash and will be treated like trash and disposed at the sorting center.

 Separate your materials.
-Remember, it all has to be sorted and separated, so start the process by removing packing materials from boxes and pull your newspaper or magazine out of its plastic delivery bag.
+Remember, materials have to be sorted and separated to be sold for recycling.
+You can help start the process by removing packing materials from boxes, removing your newspaper or magazine out of its plastic delivery bag and please don't stuff different types of materials inside each other (such as filling cereal boxes with pet food cans).
+Keep it loose!

 Use our app to recycle right!
 From our website or downloaded onto your mobile device, the Recycle Coach program (formerly called MyWaste) can tell you what is recyclable, remind you when to recycle and provide a quick way to communicate with our office if you have questions about or issues with the recycling service.

 No "tanglers".
 Please do not recycle things that can get wrapped up in the mechanical equipment at the sorting center.
-This means no wires, hoses, electrical cords, light strings, clothes hangers and no loose, individual plastic bags.
+This means no string, wires, hoses, electrical cords, light strands, clothes hangers and no loose, individual plastic bags.

 Don't recycle disposable cups or other dining waste.
-No coffee or soda cups, Solo cups, paper plates, plastic cutlery, takeout containers, napkins, food wrappers, etc. No matter what "recycling" labels you may see, none of that is recyclable!
+No coffee or soda cups of any kind, no Solo cups, paper plates, plastic cutlery, takeout containers, napkins, food wrappers, etc. No matter what "recycling" labels you may see, none of that is recyclable!

 Don't recycle “clamshell” plastics.
 This means no hinged containers (including salad bins, produce, bakery or deli boxes, takeout containers, etc.) regardless of what number or symbol is imprinted on them.
-There's just no reliable market for these materials.
+We do not have access to sorting technology or a reliable market for these materials.

 It's Not as Complicated as it Might Seem...